-Their strong product vision can sometimes give them the confidence to lock down their product specification too early.
-This is quite understandable considering the large amount of time, effort and research they’ve already invested into their idea to get it this far.
+Their strong product vision can give them the confidence to lock down their product specification too early.
+This is quite understandable considering the large amount of time, effort and research they’ve already invested into their idea.
 At this point, all they want to do is launch their business.

 They believe if someone can build their idea, with all of the features they’ve imagined, then they’ll have customers queuing around the block.

 But what happens if they’ve spent tons of money, time and effort launching a product that no one wants?

 Or what if users don’t want to use the app the same way it was envisioned?

 Well, we can all agree it would be risky for someone to custom design and build a house for someone they’ve never met.
 The same goes for starting a business and then building it out as an app!

 Every startup is built around a core hypothesis.
 An entrepreneur thinks users want or need X and will be willing to pay Y for a solution.
 So, the first job of a startup is to demonstrate if their hypothesis is correct or not.
 The only way to do this is to go to market with a product and get feedback.